 “Outside of South Africa, the Kenyan capital Nairobi has the greatest volume of modern retail floor space in sub Saharan Africa and it continues to be a development hotspot”, noted the 2017 Africa Report by property consultancy Knight Frank.

 Nairobi has about 73% of the total number of shopping malls in the country.
 Two Rivers Mall stands at 67,000 square metres retail space, Garden City mall 35,000 square meters and the hub 35,000 square metres.
 These three stand out as the largest city malls.
-However, in total there about 3o estimated shopping malls in the country, and the number keeps increasing as years goes by.
+However, in total there about 30 malls in the country, and the number keeps increasing as years goes by.

-A report from Broll Property Group covering the commercial sector during 2017 indicates that average occupancy levels for commercial space are lowest in Upper Hill at 61% due to congestion, with Nairobi’s Central Business District leading at 90% occupancy.
+A report from Broll Property Group covering the commercial sector in 2017 indicates that average occupancy levels for commercial space are lowest in Upper Hill at 61% due to congestion.
+Nairobi’s Central Business District leads at 90% occupancy.
 Karen, Kilimani, Mombasa Road and Westlands were reported to have 88, 80, 85 and 74 per cent occupancy respectively with the property firm saying developers were having a harder time selling than renting.

 Empty hallways inside Malls.

-The progressive growth of malls has left them empty, an indication that the shopping malls are struggling to make profit as the number of shoppers are not being converted to business.
-This is because the residents in Nairobi and other cities in the country find shopping in malls too expensive.
+The progressive growth of malls has left them empty.
+This is an indication that the shopping malls are struggling to make profit as the number of shoppers are not being converted to business.
+Most residents in Nairobi and other cities in the country are finding shopping in malls, too expensive.